-We’re just one week away from when the Common App and Coalition Application will open to rising seniors, on Aug.
+We’re just one week away from when the Common App and Coalition with Scoir will open to rising seniors, on Aug.
 1. We hope you are planning to apply to Case Western Reserve University, and we look forward to reading your application.

 As you think about your college application, we wanted to share with you a few tips that we hope will help as you put together your application.